-Estimated Contract Value C2 C3 C4 C5 C6 Below £15,000 £15,000 - £75,000 £75,000 to Thresholds (Supplies, Social & other Specific Services) £75,000 to Thresholds (Works) Above Thresholds Key requirement order or undertal orate Contracts or other available contracts / frameworks before place ertaking tender process.
-Il Contracts available for use can be obtained from the Corpora Over £15,000: / submitted to the process takes pla Competitive proc the Contract M £15,000: A Contract Initiation Document (CID) must be completed and ted to the Corporate Procurement Unit before any competitive procurement Process Due regard for ensuring value for money is achieved (2 quotations recommended). • 3 tenders invited (minimum). • 4 tenders invited (minimum).
-3 tenders invited (between £75k and £150k).
-4 tenders (between £150k and Threshold.
+Estimated Contract Value C2 C3 C4 C5 C6 Below £15,000 £15,000 - £75,000 £75,000 to Thresholds (Supplies, Social & other Specific Services) £75,000 to Thresholds (Works) Above Thresholds Key requirement Utilise Corporate Contracts or other available contracts / frameworks before placing order or undertaking tender process.
+Details of all Contracts available for use can be obtained from the Corporational Contracts.
+Procurement Unit.
+Over £15,000: A Contract Initiation Document (CID) must be completed and submitted to the Corporate Procurement Unit before any competitive procurement process takes place.
+Competitive process must be undertaken by the Corporate Procurement Unit via the Contract Management System (unless prior approval of the Corporate Procurement Unit has been obtained).
+Process Due regard for ensuring value for money is achieved (2 quotations recommended). • 3 tenders invited (minimum). • 4 tenders invited (minimum). • 3 tenders invited (between £75k and £150k). • 4 tenders (between £150k and Threshold.
 Seek advice from Head of Procurement Delivery before commencing any tender process. • Tender must be published.
 Framework Agreements Where collaborative or CJC frameworks are utilised, the number of tenderers and value of applicable thresholds should be in accordance with the terms of the individual framework.
 Returned to & Opened by: Any Officer By the assigned Officer (via the Contract Management System).
-Contract Award Contract Officer with delegated responsibility under the CJC's Scheme of Delegation.
-Completion of Contract Retain evidence of all contract documentation (quotations etc) Retain evidence of all contract documentation.
-Contract details must be recorded on the Contract Management System.
+Contract Award Contract Officer Delegation. tract Officer with delegated responsibility under the CJC's Scheme of egation.
+Completion of Contract Retain evidence of all contract documentation (quotations etc) Retain evidence Contract details System. ocumentation. ed on the Contra ct Management